Imebrahimmz/QueryDecoder/README.md

 ## Support

-If you encounter any issues or need help, feel free to reach out via my [Telegram channel](https://t.me/imebrahim).
+If you encounter any issues or need help, feel free to reach out via [TELEGRAM](https://t.me/imebrahim).

 ---